Service terms for pilotage

 The pilotage service client is responsible for ensuring that all advance information, as specified in sections 4.2.1. and 4.2.2., and request timetables are strictly followed.

-If the pilotage service cannot be delivered even though the advance notice was provided and the order made appropriately, the client is entitled to pilotage fee reductions.
+If the pilotage service cannot be delivered even though the advance notification was provided and the order made appropriately, the client is entitled to pilotage fee reductions.
 The pilotage fee reduction is based on the duration of the delay in the pilotage service as follows:

 In coastal areas